scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/norway.md

 You can find more [help with exporting](https://tradingnation.mygov.scot/help-for-businesses/).

-You can also find more information on exporting to Norway in A Trading Nation[title](https://www.example.com).
+You can also find more information on exporting to Norway in [A Trading Nation](https://www.example.com).